iagoleal/iagoleal.github.io/content/posts/cuts.md

 we can find an affine function that is zero in this point and contains a convex set in one of its half-spaces.
 It is really similar to a cut, but for a set.
-For example, in the imagine below, you can choose a separating hyperplane between your mouse and the convex set in the middle.
+For example, in the image below, you can choose a separating hyperplane between your mouse and the convex set in the middle.

 <div class="diagram-container">